 Established in 1983 as the first arbitration institution in the Guangdong–Hong Kong–Macau Greater Bay Area, the Shenzhen Court of International Arbitration (also known as the South China International Economic and Trade Arbitration Commission, Greater Bay Area International Arbitration Center, or Shenzhen Arbitration Commission, hereinafter the “SCIA”) is an arbitration institution that aims to resolve contract disputes, investment disputes and other property rights disputes among individuals, legal entities and other institutions from China and overseas.
-So far, its arbitration and mediation services have been extended to more than 137 countries and regions worldwide.
+So far, its arbitration and mediation services have been extended to 138 countries and regions worldwide.

 Corporate governance structure

 On 26 August 2020, the Sixth People’s Congress of the Shenzhen Municipality approved the Ordinance on the Shenzhen Court of International Arbitration, which included the statutory body governance mechanism.
 According to the Ordinance, the SCIA has a corporate governance structure, with an international council serving as the decision body, which ensures openness, transparency and independence.
 Currently, 7 out of the 13 council members are from overseas jurisdictions.

 The Ordinance made the SCIA the first arbitration institution in China to be regulated by legislation and helps the SCIA to build an independent, impartial and innovative international arbitration institution.